 If the event of a confirmed emergency or dangerous condition, the entire campus community (i.e. students, faculty and staff) will be notified through the CAU Emergency Notification System, which is managed by the Department of Public Safety, Office of Technology and Communications and provides real-time emergency information to the campus community via mass e-mail, SMS text, voice mail, cellular phones and home phones (if applicable).
 Students, faculty and staff are encouraged to sign up for emergency notifications and should take the responsibility for regularly checking their email, cellular phones, home phones and voicemails.
 In order to receive campuswide email announcements, students, faculty and staff must have an official "cau.edu" email account, which is provided to each student upon enrollment and each new employee upon employment.
+Students, faculty, and staff must update their accurate contact information in Banner Web to be utilized when a notification is sent out.
 An Addition to the CAU Emergency Notification System, the Department of Public Safety encourages each constituent to download the Panther Safe Application.
 This application also provides real time notification relating to emergency situations.